Certification Process

 - One credit hour on a quarter system = 10 clock hours, as long as all the hours in the course are relevant

-If your situation falls out of these credit to hour ratio guidelines, check with the Certification Program Manager.
+If your situation falls out of these credit-to-hour ratio guidelines, check with the Certification Program Manager.

 - International Certification & Reciprocity Consortium (IC&RC)